 Make sure you shake this can thoroughly before use.
 And, for best results try to spray this rattle can primer in relatively low humidity at room temperature (25C or 70F).

 Note that there are many colors of Citadel Primer.
 As mentioned above, each has a purpose.
 In my opinion, the black primer is the best in terms of quality of the primer surface.
-White colored Citadel Primer can be problematic because I’ve found it often leads to a bumpy, powdery surface.
+It is also useful for most of us who are trying to paint a lot of miniatures in our Citadel model collection.
+White colored Citadel Primer can be problematic, because I’ve found in my experience that it often leads to a bumpy, powdery surface.

 The Citadel Model Primer is a primer that is useful for plastic and metal miniatures.
 It is formulated for Games Workshop kits, but can be used on almost any surface material that miniatures and models are made of.
 Because of it’s branding, this primer is usually found in most hobby or local game stores.